Address an email message

 Either the group or individual contacts are shown.
 If the group is shown but you want to see individual contacts instead, click the arrow next to the group name, then choose Expand Group.

 Tip: To prevent individual contacts from being shown when you email groups, choose Mail > Preferences, click Composing, then deselect “When sending to a group, show all member addresses.”
+Now when you address a message to a group, only the group name is shown.

 If anyone in the group has multiple email addresses, you can use Contacts to select a default address to use for that person whenever you email the group.